-A purpose-driven social venture
+A social venture with a purpose

 Food Citizen's co-creators come from different backgrounds and are at different life stages.
 What unites us is a desire to have a deeper appreciation of food sustainability matters, and a commitment to practice what we value in our daily life.

 Social & environmental goals